paulcpederson/static-site/README.md

 | files | `['html', 'md', 'markdown']` | array of file extentions to parse (in addition to default extensions) |
 | templateEngine | `false` | path to custom template engine file  |

 **ProTip** If you pass an option that Static Site doesn't recognize, it will add that option to each page's frontmatter.
-For example, if you run `static-site --ENV production`, then in your template you can check for the `{{ENV}}` variable.
+For example, if you run `static-site --production`, then in your template you can check for the `{{production}}` variable.
 Frontmatter will override data added with extra options, making this a good way to set default templates as well.

 ## Getting started